sanyaade-iot/staging-blog/_posts/2014-04-01-spark-telegraph.md

-##Inpsiration and background
+##Inspiration and background

-Headphones in and coffee at hand, my ritual skimming of news was going strong when I was shocked by a summary of a headline of an article which implied that people today are overwhelmed with information.
-I stopped texting, paused the video I was watching, and in silence I took a long slow sip from my coffee.
-In the background I felt someone was speaking and I couldn't quite understand them, but now I do.
-The silence seemed to last forever as I stared into space, inspiration struck, and I knew I needed to help others like myself.
-We needed a new device to help people really connect with eachother.
-Something free from distractions, and slow to help shape thoughts.
+Earlier this week, my ritual skimming of news was going strong when I came upon a shocking summary of a headline of an article which claimed that people today are being overwhelmed with information.
+Although I didn't have time to read it, the message resonated with me deeply: our beleaguered attention spans are increasingly under assault by a siege of ubiquitous media.
+I stopped texting, paused the video I was watching, and walked straight out of the meeting I was in.
+I took a long slow sip from my coffee.
+And I began to wonder if the torrid pace of today's consumer is the very reason we've begun to celebrate certain hallmarks of an era where time was spent more thoughtfully.
+What else could explain our newfound demand for artisanal carved ice cubes and mindfully mason-jarred, home crafted pickles?

-This new device would capture the technological romanticism of the 1890s I thought; I Googled hard.
-Needless to say, I struck gold.
-I walked straight out of that meeting, and now I'm here to share Spark's exciting new development.

-##Background Research

-I think we all remember [#1227](https://xkcd.com/1227/)
+I realized that we all have the same hunger for purposeful connection.
+We needed a new device to help cut through the entropy separating us from one another, something free from distractions, something deliberate and slow to help shape our most valuable thoughts.
+Something that would capture the technological romanticism of the 1890s while meeting the accessibility standards of today.

+It is with these goals in mind that I am proud to to share Spark's exciting new development.

 #Introducing the Open Internet Telegraph